Community Centre - parkade and library update

-As a result of an incident on November 6 when two explosions occurred in the Community Centre parkade, cleaning and restoration continue in parts of the Community Centre.
+This comes after a six-month closure as a result of an incident on November 6 when two explosions occurred in the Community Centre Parkade.

 - Media release - Community Centre update - Council Chambers re-opens - February 12, 2019